ScientistExecali/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 Sentiment Analysis on Twitter Data to Compare Different Machine Learning Models

-The code is present in Sentiment Analysis - Comparison of Models.py
+The code is present in __Sentiment Analysis - Comparison of Models.py__

 The jupyter notebook code can be viewed in

-PDF Format -> Sentiment Analysis - Comparison of Models.pdf
+* __PDF Format__ -> Sentiment Analysis - Comparison of Models.pdf

-Jupyter Notebook Format -> Sentiment Analysis - Comparison of Models.ipynb
+* __Jupyter Notebook Format__ -> Sentiment Analysis - Comparison of Models.ipynb

-However, due to size restriction, the entire Jupyter Notebook may not be available for viewing.
+__Note:__ Due to size restriction, the entire Jupyter Notebook may not be available for viewing.
 Please refer to the .py file.